formalism-labs/lelem/README.md

 Future behaviors may include planning (making a plan, interact over it with the human operator, and executing it), RAG functionality, model memory management (to avoid overloading the context), and collaboration among several models (local and cloud-based).

-The name `lelem` is best pronounced using Georgian accent.
+The name `lelem` is best pronounced with a Georgian accent.

 ## Components